espressif/esp-idf/examples/peripherals/usb/README.md

 # USB-OTG Examples

-See the [README.md](../README.md) file in the upper level [examples](../) directory for more information about examples.
+See the [README.md](../../README.md) file in the upper level [examples](../../) directory for more information about examples.

 ## Common Pin Assignments

-Pin assignment is only needed for ESP chips that have an USB-OTG peripheral.
+Pin assignment is only needed for ESP chips that have a USB-OTG peripheral.
 If your board doesn't have a USB connector connected to the USB-OTG dedicated GPIOs, you may have to DIY a cable and connect **D+** and **D-** to the pins listed below.

 ```